Are marketplaces the future of e-commerce? At least that’s what some studies suggest.

 Find out more by reading this article.

 2. The importance of the trust framework

 What is the difference between a marketplace and a classifieds site?
-The two concepts are similar on one point: they bring together sellers and buyers on a virtual space.
-However, on a real marketplace, the operator must provide “a trustworthy, transparent and secure framework for the various parties by making available tools and services that make exchanges more fluid: online payment system, catalogue and stock management and various guarantees.”.
+The two concepts are similar on one point: they bring together sellers and buyers in a virtual space.
+However, on a real marketplace, the operator must provide “a trustworthy, transparent and secure framework for the various parties by making available tools and services that make exchanges more fluid: online payment system, catalogue, and stock management and various guarantees.”.
 For example, the French site LeBoncoin is not considered a marketplace but a classifieds site.

 It should be noted, however, that the marketplaces are free to set their own pricing policy.
 And that each year the rates are re-evaluated.
 An increase that can go from 2 to 3 percentage points.

 3. For whom are the marketplaces specifically designed?

 The marketplaces are aimed at a very wide public ranging from private sellers to professionals.
 Whether distributors, wholesalers, brands, or manufacturers.
 This can also include major offline players who have not yet embarked on e-commerce.

 The operator, who takes care of the technical and marketing part, thus makes it possible to erase the differences between all the sellers present on a marketplace and thus puts them on an equal footing.